Surgeries to Lower Your Risk of Gynecologic Cancer

 Time to Read: About 3 minutes

-Your reproductive system is located in your lower abdomen (belly).
+Your reproductive system is in your lower abdomen (belly).
 It includes your ovaries, fallopian tubes, uterus, cervix, and vagina (see Figure 1).

 Figure 1.
 Your reproductive system